e-h-dev/floral_design/TESTING.md

 ## Lighthouse Testing

-* All pages of the website have been through lighthouse tests and passed with scores above 70 and 80.
+* All pages of the website have been through lighthouse tests and passed with scores above 70 and 80 (excluding performance for home page 67).
 ### Home page

 ![Home](assets/readme-images/lighthouse-images/lighthouse-home.png)